 Let’s talk Salts and Acids, Blisters and Stains…

-So check this, as long as your PH is in the range of PH 7.2 – 7.8, chlorine at 1-2, calcium hardness 180-225, and you use a metal chelating / mineral out product weekly, it is hard to have blisters OR stains in the pool.
+As long as your PH is in the range of PH 7.2 – 7.8, chlorine at 1-2, calcium hardness 180-250, and you use a metal chelating / mineral out product weekly, it is hard to have blisters OR stains in the pool.
 Lack of proper water chemistry causes all these problems and has nothing to do with the Factory.
-It is like driving your car every day down a icy road that has just been salted, after a few weeks your car will rust.
+The factory does need to make sure it’s not just a simple “mold mark” or air bubble gelcoat chip, but those would be 1-2 holes or bumps.
+Usually once PH hits 8.6-9 you will have dozens of osmotic blisters occur which again is a pool chemistry issue not a manufacturer defect.

 The Factory can do things (which we do) like use high grade gelcoat that is a lighter color (the darker the color the more pores in the gelcoat usually) and use Vinyl Ester which is water proof unlike Gelcoat and Resin to reduce these chances, but if the customer or pool service uses undiluted chemicals in the same spot every week for 5 years the chances of a stain (from muriatic acid opening up the gelcoat pores previously sealed because that’s what it was made to do for concrete) or blisters (liquid chlorine in bulk undiluted constantly poured in one spot will penetrate these gelcoat pores, find a void, sit and wait until PH hits 8-9 and then turn into two different molecules one being oxygen creating pressure)